tnelson/Forge/README.md

 - Maintain compositionality
 - Allow for separation of concerns between objects (ex: States) and the relations/structure between then (ex: Transitions)
 - Avoidance of "global" values like facts
+- Encourage exploration
+- Provide reasonable error/type/lint messages
+- Familiar syntax/semantics
+- Enable testing specifications by running them against first-class models (which may be hidden from the student)
+- Enable controlled exposure to concepts via language levels

+Questions:
+- To what degree should we hide underlying concepts like relational representation from the user?